-The Gulf site is located in the Gulf of Mexico 2,000ft east of the fishing pier directly south of the Sea Oat pavilion (look for the dive flag on the pavilion).
+The Gulf site is located in the Gulf of Mexico 2000ft east of the fishing pier directly south of the Sea Oat pavilion (look for the dive flag on the pavilion).
 This is the furthest southeast parking area of the park.
 Follow the boardwalk to the beach and immediately head east approximately 100ft.
-The site is marked (on shore only) by two large posts positioned on the sand dune.
-The site is 340ft south of the mean tide line and consists of 30 structures in three columns of ten spaced 20ft apart and is ideal for snorkeling and diving for any skill level.
-The site is immediately beyond the second sand bar.
-Depths range from 9 – 15ft with tops at 6 – 10ft below the surface.
-Visibility ranges from 8 – 30ft depending on sea conditions.
+The site is marked (on shore only) by two large posts positioned on the beach.
+The site is 340ft south of the mean tide line and was expanded to 78 structures spaced 20ft apart and is ideal for snorkeling and diving for any skill level.
+The site is immediately beyond the sand bar and depths range from 9–15ft with tops at 6–10ft below the surface.
+Visibility ranges from 5–40ft depending on conditions.
 The site is adjacent to the public swimming beach.
 Expect to see a wide variety of marine life to include turtles and stingrays.
 Flag warning systems mark the water conditions.

 Locating the Reef

-Diving this site shore involves a little bit of a swim but is very manageable on days with calm surf conditions.
-There are two range markers that are placed in the dunes on shore to help divers and snorkelers line up with the reef.
-Usually there are also surface markers tied off to the reef visible from shore making locating the reef very easy.
+Diving this site from shore involves a little bit of a swim but is very manageable on days with calm surf conditions.
+There are two range markers that are placed on shore to help divers and snorkelers line up with the reef.
+Often there are also surface markers tied off to the front of the reef area that are visible from the beach which make locating the reef extremely easy.

 Important Reef Info